DATUK DR. RAJENDRAN NAGAPPAN

 Ph.D (Michigan State), M.Ed.(UM), B.A.(Hons) (UM), Cert.in Edu., PMW.

 Rajendran brings with him more than 40 years of experience working at various levels in the field of education.
-He worked as a Professor of Pedagogy and Thinking Skills at the Sultan Idris Education University (Universiti Pendidikan Sultan Idris), Malaysia.
-He also served as Director General of the Unit for the Socio-Economic Development of Indian Community (SEDIC), Prime Minister’s Department, Malaysia (From May 2017 till October 2018).
-He is currently an Adjunct Professor at AIMST University, Kedah.
-He teaches courses on Pedagogy, Higher Order Thinking Skills, Teacher Education, Learning to Teach, and Qualitative Research Methods.
-Since May 2012 to May 2017, he served as the Coordinator of the Action Plan for Future of Tamil Schools under the Prime Minister’s Department.
-He was the Head of the Project, under the Prime Minister’s Department, which produced the Comprehensive Action Plan for the Future of Tamil Schools in Malaysia (2014).
-He too served on the Steering Committee, Technical Committee and Consultative Committees of Malaysian Indian Blueprint (2017-2026) under the Economic Planning Unit of Prime Minister’s Department and the Office of the Honorable Prime Minister of Malaysia (2017).
-He was also the Director of the Unit for the Socio-Economic Development of Indian Community, Prime Minister’s Department from May 2014 till May 2017.
+He is currently serving as a Consultant for the World Bank Group on a Project to Review National and International Assessments to Further Improve the Teaching, Learning and Achievement in Math and Science in Malaysia.
+Besides this, he also provides his services to local and international bodies in the areas which include Educational Policy, Teaching and Learning, Teaching Higher-Order Thinking Skills, Teacher Education, Research Methodology and Education for Sustainable Development.
+He is a former Professor of Pedagogy and Thinking Skills at the Sultan Idris Education University (Universiti Pendidikan Sultan Idris), Malaysia.
+He is also the former Director General of the Unit for the Socio-Economic Development of Indian Community (SEDIC), Prime Minister’s Department, Malaysia.
+He has also served as an Adjunct Professor at AIMST University, Malaysia.
+He teaches courses on Pedagogy, Higher Order Thinking Skills, Learning to Teach, and Qualitative Research Methods.
+Since May 2012 to May 2017 he served as the Coordinator of the Action Plan for Future of Tamil Schools under the Prime Minister’s Department.
+He served as the Director of the Unit for the Socio-Economic Development of Indian Community, Prime Minister’s Department from May 2014 till May 2017.
 He was a member of the Independent Review Panel of the National Education Blueprint (2013 – 2025).
-He currently serves as a member of the Board of Directors of AIMST University.
-He has also served as a University Senate member and as the Director of the Aminuddin Baki Center for Global Education at the university for three years (March 2009-February 2012).
+He has also served as a member of the Board of Directors of AIMST University.
+He has also made his contributions as a University Senate member of Sultan Idris Education University and as the Director of the Aminuddin Baki Center for Global Education at the university for three years (March 2009-February 2012).
 He was a visiting scholar at the College of Education, Michigan State University from September 2006 to January 2007.
-Prior to his position at the university, he served as the Assistant Director at the Ministry of Education, Malaysia focusing on research, planning and implementing various subject areas and the teaching of thinking skills at teacher education colleges in Malaysia. .
+Prior to his position at the university, he served as the Assistant Director at the Ministry of Education, Malaysia focusing on research, planning and implementing various subject areas and the teaching of thinking skills at teacher education colleges in Malaysia.
 He has also taught in primary schools, secondary schools and teacher education colleges for many years.

 In July 2016, Rajendran was invited to address at the Third South Asian Diaspora Convention (SADC), Singapore jointly organized by the Institute of South Asian Studies and the National University of Singapore.
 Also in July 2016, he was invited to participate at the panel discussion in New Delhi on ‘Diaspora: Transferring Knowledge and Encouraging Innovation (Science, Technology, Education, Start-Up India’ organized by the Ministry of External Affairs, India.